rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

  * plugins_dir: string, broker plugins directory
  * enabled_plugins_file: string, broker enabled plugins file
  * longnames (l): boolean, use longnames to communicate with broker erlang node.
 Should be set to `true` only if broker is started with longnames.
+ * aliases-file: string, a file name to load aliases from

 Environment argument defaults are loaded from rabbitmq environment variables (see [Environment configuration](#environment-configuration)).